try-firefly/.github/profile/README.md

 ## Getting started
 [**Setup the Server**](https://github.com/try-firefly/.github/edit/main/profile/README.md#setup-the-server)

 - You'll have to setup a server to host our metrics/traces endpoint.
-You'll need a single URL to point data to when you run the command line tool later on.
+You'll need a single URL to send data to when you run the command line tool later on.

 [**Setup Pipeline Infrastructure**](https://github.com/try-firefly/.github/edit/main/profile/README.md#setup-pipeline-infrastructure)